Aggreko warns on 2013 performance

 Fewer U.S. troop numbers in Afghanistan, a likely fall in business in Japan as it recovers from the 2011 earthquake, and the absence of a summer Olympics would combine to take 100 million pounds ($161 million) off revenue, Aggreko said.

-Analysts moved quickly to downgrade their forecasts, and shares in Aggreko, whose kit powers major events and covers electricity shortfalls, were down 16 percent to a 12-month low at 1,793 pence at 6:10 a.m.
-ET on Monday.
+Analysts moved quickly to downgrade their forecasts, and shares in Aggreko, whose kit powers major events and covers electricity shortfalls, were down 16 percent to a 12-month low at 1,793 pence at 1110 GMT on Monday.

 "We have got a double whammy going into next year," chief executive Rupert Soames told Reuters.
 "We have got a weakening demand environment in terms of our power projects business ... the other whammy going on is that we have got about 100 million pounds of revenue ... that is not going to recur in 2013."